 Read-only properties are properties that can be retrieved but cannot be set.
 Read-only properties are not inherited.
 Some properties are specific to a particular type of dataset.
-In such cases, the particular dataset type is mentioned in the description.
+In such cases, the particular dataset type is mentioned in the description in Table 5-1.